arcadiogarcia/AutomatedStoreInstaller/README.md

 # AutomatedStoreInstaller
-A powershell script to automate installation of a  list of Microsoft Store apps.
+A powershell script to automate the installation of a list of Microsoft Store apps.

 It launches deep links into each of the app pages, and sends a keystoke to press the install button.
+(Thanks to whoever gave that button the initial focus!)

+Caveats: Don't interact with the computer while the script runs.
+If the app is already installed, it will be launched.
+Oops!

 Usage:
 ``` powershell